 Who Is Hart Felt?VISION: A community where frail seniors no longer fear where and how they age.

-MISSION: To utilize a network of community volunteers to demonstrate love and provide, at no charge, non-medical services that build relationships, enhance environments, and preserve the independence of frail seniors.
+MISSION: To bring our vision to reality, we utilize a network of community volunteers to demonstrate love and provide, at no charge, non-medical services that build relationships, enhance environments, and preserve the independence of Jacksonville’s frail seniors.

 SERVICES: Transportation, Housekeeping, Shopping, Yard Work, Respite, Companionship, Minor Home Repairs, Wheelchair Ramp Construction, and Advocacy